acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 In tools:

+  * aio_k8s_deployer: deployment script and configuration to deploy Acumos under k8s using a docker container based approach, which minimizes dependencies on the user workstation
   * add_host_alias.sh: adds a host alias to an Acumos core component, e.g. for hostnames/FQDNs that are not resolvable through DNS.
   * setup_docker.sh: deploys the docker version used for docker-based